-One of Germany's most important radar stations in Normandy was located at the town of Dover-the-Delivrande.
-It was started in early 1942 and was continuously expanded until summer of 1944.
+One of Germany's most important radar stations in Normandy was located at the town of Douvres-le-Delivrande.
+It was started in early 1942 and was continuously expanded until the summer of 1944.

-Five radar were set up, including a 65 meter high Wassermann, capable of spotting aircraft at a distance of up to 400 km.
-Two Freya radar and two Würzburg-Riese.
+Five radar were set up, including a 65 meter high Wassermann, capable of spotting aircraft at a distance of up to 400 km, as well as two Freya radars and two giant Würzburgs.

-A big command bunker collected all the information and made sure to follow the enemy and own planes.
+A big command bunker collected all the information and was able to detect the enemy and follow its own planes.

-The entire station was heavily protected by air guns mounted on bunkers (L409A and L410A) as well as many machine gun bunkers and antitank guns.
-In addition, there were running graves, barbed wire barriers and mining fields.
+The entire station was heavily protected by anti-aircraft guns mounted on bunkers (L409A and L410A) as well as by many bunkers equipped with machine guns and anti-tank guns.
+In addition, there were trenches, barbed wire barriers and mine fields.

-In the weeks leading up to the Allies landing in Normandy on June 6, 1944 (d-day), the radar station was bombed several times.
-However, it was a bomb attack in the afternoon on the very day that destroyed the 65 meter high Wassermann radar.
+In the weeks leading up to the Allies landing in Normandy on 6 June 1944 (D-Day), the radar station was bombed several times.
+However, it was a bomb attack in the afternoon of D-Day itself that destroyed the 65 meter high Wassermann radar.

-The following days, the radar station was attacked several times by Canadian and British troops, but first on June 17, the Germans surrendered after the attackers used tanks.
+In the following days, the radar station was attacked several times by Canadian and British troops, but the Germans only surrendered on 17 June after the attackers used tanks.

-After the war, the area was cleaned for mines and equipment, and in 1992 it open as a museum.
+After the war, the area was cleared of mines and equipment, and in 1992 it opened as a museum.

 © Picture by Sylvain Deslandes